Chaseknis/awesome_books_ES6/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-A beginner developer can use this template as a starting point for creating other HTML projects that are properly set up with CSS and have ESLint configured.
+A beginner developer can use this template as a starting point for creating one page APP projects using `Javascript` and `HTML`/`CSS` with clean and organized code using the `module` directory.

 ### Prerequisites